 - Doesn't expand

-On each end, there are two gold-tone metal tie-down attachments for clipping onto the cuffs of your choice.
-If you don’t already have cuffs, stick with the brand and pick up Fifty Shades’ Hard Limits Set, a mattress bondage kit that includes wrist cuffs, ankle cuffs, mattress straps, and a blindfold.
+On each end, there are two metal tie-down attachments for clipping onto the cuffs of your choice.
+If you don’t already have cuffs, pick up Fifty Shades’ Hard Limits Set, a mattress bondage kit that includes wrist cuffs, ankle cuffs, mattress straps, and a blindfold.
 (Also just get an under-mattress bondage set.
 They’re so versatile and easy.)

-Because of the faux leather covering, this bar doesn’t expand so 20-inches is what you get.
+Because of the faux leather covering, this bar doesn’t expand so 23 inches is what you get.
+The interior of the bar is made of wood, which keeps the cost down.

 6. 10-Piece Bondage Bar SetPros: